• Skip to primary navigation

 After the sage has dried a bit and is slightly crisp, roughly chop it or keep it whole.
 Place the roasted squash in a serving bowl and drizzle with spoonfuls of the browned butter and top with the sage.
 Flake sea salt or finishing salt is perfect here as well.

-Easy Roasted Butternut & Acorn Squash with Sage Brown Butter in white bowl with a blue strip napkin
+close up of Easy Roasted Butternut & Acorn Squash with Sage Brown Butter on metal baking sheet

-Easy Roasted Butternut & Acorn Squash with Sage Brown Butter in white bowl with a blue strip napkin
+close up of Easy Roasted Butternut & Acorn Squash with Sage Brown Butter on metal baking sheet

 Print Pin